-Can you insure multiple pets under the same policy?
+Can you cover multiple pets on the same insurance policy?

 Yes, many pet insurance companies allow multiple pets to be insured under the same policy.
 Most insurers will even off a multi-pet discount, usually around 5-10%.

 What are the best pet insurance companies?